Parth189p/Parth189p/README.md

 --->

 ## 🚀 About Me
-I'm a passionate AI/ML Engineer with 2 years of hands-on experience in developing and deploying machine learning solutions.
-My journey in tech is driven by an insatiable curiosity to explore cutting-edge AI technologies and contribute to meaningful open-source projects.
+I’m a passionate AI/ML engineer who loves exploring new technologies and pushing the boundaries of what's possible with AI.
+My curiosity drives me to learn, innovate, and contribute to the tech community.

 ### What Drives Me 🎯
 - 🧠 **Innovation**: Pushing the boundaries of what's possible with AI/ML